Mycopteris: Taxonomy

 The genus was first described by Michael Sundue in 2014 to receive some of the species of the genus Terpsichore.
 When that genus was described by Alan R. Smith in 1993, he divided it into five informal groups.
-Subsequent morphological and molecular studies showed that Terpsichore was polyphyletic, but its groups were largely monophyletic and could furnish the basis of new genera.
+Subsequent morphological and molecular studies showed that while Terpsichore was polyphyletic, its groups were largely monophyletic and could furnish the basis of new genera.
 These genera were described over the next several years; Sundue's new genus Mycopteris, encompassing the T. taxifolia group, was the last group to be removed from Terpsichore sensu lato.

 The name "Mycopteris" is derived from the Greek roots myco-, "fungus", and -pteris, "fern", referring to the near-universal association of these ferns with the ascomycete fungus Acrospermum.
 Sundue initially placed seventeen species in the genus, one of which was newly described and another elevated from a variety.
 He suggested that another five to ten species might be described after the completion of a monograph on the genus.
 In 2017, he described a new species, Mycopteris martiniana, from Mexico.

 Species

-As of April 2025, the Checklist of Ferns and Lycophytes of the World accepted the following species:
+As of April 2025, the Checklist of Ferns and Lycophytes of the World accepted the following eighteen species: